Weight Training Workout

 In The End, There Is More To Weight Training For Personal Health Than You Might Think

 The initial benefits of muscle tone and physical strength are clearly still the focus for many.
-However, we cannot overlook the addition impact that this form of exercise has on our bodies.
+However, we cannot overlook the additional impact that this form of exercise has on our bodies.
 There is a wonderful chain reaction here.

 Engage in strength training, improve your workout generally and reap the health & wellness rewards for a long time to come.
-This may be intimidating at first but now you can weight the benefits against the cons, it looks more appealing.
+This may be intimidating at first but now you can weigh the benefits against the cons, it looks more appealing.